NENA911/NG911GISDataModel/README.md

 ## About

-There are two data structures (templates) provided as part of the NG9-1-1 GIS Data Model Templates package; an open source version based on a PostgreSQL/PostGIS database and a version based on the Esri File GeoDatabase.
+There are two data structures provided as part of the NG9-1-1 GIS Data Model templates package; an open source version based on a PostgreSQL/PostGIS database and a version based on the Esri File GeoDatabase.
-The templates are meant to represent what NG9-1-1 GIS data should look like when it is being exchanged between two parties.
+The templates are meant to represent what NG9-1-1 GIS data should look like when it is being exchanged between two parties according to the NENA GIS Data Model Standard.

 While preparing these templates, the Working Group developed two sets of scripts (Python and SQL) to help in creation of the template files.
 The